“He was always such a… little man. This was finally something that made him feel big.”

 ‘Pusher’ is the key text in the X-Files work of Vince Gilligan, perhaps the most successful post-X-Files creative since the show originally came to an end in 2002; work which connects via a single, clear thread: the tragedy of the men, and monsters, he writes about.
 It serves as a clear through line to his two most famous male creations: Walter White and Saul Goodman.

-Fast forward 26 years since ‘Pusher’ debuted, after six increasingly anticipated seasons across a seven-year span, Better Call Saul is about to finally reveal the sad fate of Jimmy McGill, aka Saul Goodman, television’s most crooked lawyer we all love to watch, even at his absolute worst.
+Fast forward 26 years since ‘Pusher’ debuted, and after six increasingly anticipated seasons across a seven-year span, Better Call Saul is about to finally reveal the sad fate of Jimmy McGill, aka Saul Goodman, television’s most crooked lawyer we all love to watch, even at his absolute worst.
 Much of this is thanks to Bob Odenkirk’s eternally skilled performance but even greater credit should fall at the door of the man who brought him to life: Gilligan.

 Better Call Saul is, of course, a prequel series to AMC’s Breaking Bad, arguably the biggest television success story of the 2010’s and now a figurehead of so-called ‘prestige TV’ that began with The Sopranos and The Wire at the turn of the millennium and continued via Mad Men through, today, such series as Succession and Better Call Saul itself.
 While Gilligan created and developed Better Call Saul in tandem heavily with Peter Gould, Breaking Bad was his initial brainchild and the first major project he undertook since the forebear of prestige TV on which he cut his teeth.

 The X-Files episode ‘Soft Light’